Gopikank/cloud_computing_p1/README.md

 # Cloud-Based Examination Question Paper Vault

-A college microproject demonstrating cloud computing for protecting sensitive examination question papers, with a strict submit → lock → admin-access → exam → public-release timeline.

-> This README documents of the project, before the
-> access tiers were changed so the Setter regains access alongside the
-> Admin.
-In this version, once a Setter submits a paper, they can **never**
-> open it again themselves — they see it unlock for everyone else on
-> exactly the same schedule as a stranger would.
+**Project Description**
+Cloud-Based Examination Question Paper Vault is a secure cloud-based system designed to protect examination question papers from unauthorized and premature access.
+The system follows a controlled submit → lock → admin/teacher access → exam → public release process.
+A Question Setter can submit the paper along with the exam start time and public release time.
+After submission, the paper is immediately locked, preventing the setter from accessing its content.
+Two minutes before the examination starts, authorized Admins and Teachers can access the paper, while other users remain restricted.
+After the examination, the paper is made publicly accessible only at the predefined release time.
+The system uses Firebase Authentication for user management, Cloud Firestore for storing paper data, Firestore Security Rules for role- and time-based access control, and SHA-256 hashing for verifying paper integrity.
+Audit logs are also maintained to record important activities such as paper submission, access, and verification.
+This project demonstrates how cloud computing and security technologies can be combined to provide controlled and secure management of examination question papers.

 ## Timeline

-The Question Setter enters two times: **Exam Start** and **Public Release**.
+The Question Setter enters two times: Exam Start and Public Release.
 Everything else is derived automatically:

 ```